JburdMetsfan/BurdickBadBank/README.md

 Banking Application utilizing a Single Page Application with an Account Creation pae, Deposit and Withdrawal Forms, and functionality to keep track of your balance.

 # How to Run:
 Download all files to your local machine.
 Navigate to the folder in your terminal.
 Open an http-server.
 You can also open the folder in VS Code and click Go Live to open a server.
+Or go to http://jeanne-burdickbankingapplication.s3-website-us-east-1.amazonaws.com.

 # Future Roadmap
 Additional Features I would like to add to this project: